kuutsav/LeetComp/README.md

 # [LeetComp](https://kuutsav.github.io/LeetComp/)

-Analyzing compensations mentioned on the Leetcode forums.
+Analysing compensations mentioned on the Leetcode forums.

 > only supports posts from `India` at the moment